 They are made with browned butter to give them a nutty flavor, and if you've tried my brown butter brownies you'll know it makes any dessert so addicting!

-- Browned butter: The brown butter has a deliciously nutty aroma that brings more richness and flavor to the blondie batter.
-I use the same delicious brown butter base to make my brown butter Nutella bars!
+- Browned butter: The brown butter has a deliciously nutty aroma that brings more richness and flavor, just like in our browned butter banana bread and Nutella bars!

 - Chocolate chunks: Whether you decide to use chocolate chips, chocolate chunks, or chopped chocolate, every bite is full of gooey chocolate flavor!